JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 Using separate classloader is required (and will be enforced) to use dependencies.
 Transitive dependencies are not supported, you should specify all dependencies.
 </note>

-The names of the bundled tools and plugins are just the names of the corresponding folders in `<TeamCity Home>/webapps/ROOT/WEB-INF/plugins` for the server\-side plugins and `<Agent home>/plugins/` or `<Agent home>/tools/` for the agent\-side plugins and tools.
+The names of the bundled tools and plugins are just the names of the corresponding folders in `<TeamCity Home>/webapps/ROOT/WEB-INF/plugins` for the server-side plugins and `<Agent home>/plugins/` or `<Agent home>/tools/` for the agent-side plugins and tools.

 <note>